rdegges/rdegges-blog/articles/2012/choices-choices.md

 Title: Choices, Choices
 Date: 2012-07-02
 Tags: personal development
-Summary:
-    Think about this: you can improve your life starting right now by making positve choices.
+Summary: Think about this: you can improve your life starting right now by making positive choices.
 What will you have for dinner?
 A donut, or some chicken?
 What will you do when you get home: play video games or build that company you've been thinking about?

 ![Sad Grim Reaper Sketch][]